-Topic Minimum standard Installers should also refer to the boiler manufacturer's installation instructions for appropriate treatment products and special requirements for individual boiler models.
+Торіс Minimum standard added to the primary circuit to control corrosion and the formation of scale and sludge.
+Installers should also refer to the boiler manufacturer's installation instructions for appropriate treatment products and special requirements for individual boiler models.
 Where the mains total water hardness exceeds 200 parts per million, provision should be made to treat the feed water to water heaters and the hot water circuit of combination boilers to reduce the rate of accumulation of limescale.
 For solar thermal systems, see Section 12.
-Commis- sioning On completion of the installation of a boiler or a hot water storage system, together with associated equipment such as pipework, pumps and controls, the equipment should be commissioned in accordance with the manufacturer's instructions and BS 7593: 2019.
-The manufacturers instructions will be specific to the particular boiler or hot water storage system.
+Commissio ning On completion of the installation of a boiler or a hot water storage system, together with associated equipment such as pipework, pumps and controls, the equipment should be commissioned in accordance with the manufacturer's instructions and BS 7593: 2019.
+The manufacturer's instructions will be specific to the particular boiler or hot water storage system.
 The installer should explain fully to the user how to operate the system in an energy efficient manner, and behind any user manuals provided by manufacturers.